panteaa/panteaa.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the [Department of Computer Science](https://cs.uic.edu/) at the [University of Illinois Chicago (UIC)](https://www.uic.edu/).
-I am a member of Human-Computer Interaction laboratory, and [Electronic Visualization Laboratory](https://www.evl.uic.edu/), working with my advisor Professor [Debaleena Chattopadhyay](http://debaleena.com/).
-I received my MS in Computer Science from UIC, and my BS in Computer Engineering from [Amirkabir University of Technology](https://aut.ac.ir/en/).
+I hold a PhD in Computer Science from the [University of Illinois Chicago (UIC)](https://www.uic.edu/), where I was a member of the Human-Computer Interaction Laboratory and the [Electronic Visualization Laboratory](https://www.evl.uic.edu/).
+I worked under the guidance of Professor [Debaleena Chattopadhyay](http://debaleena.com/).
+Prior to my PhD, I earned my MS in Computer Science from UIC and my BS in Computer Engineering from Amirkabir University of Technology.

 My research interests lie primarily in the area of Human-Computer Interaction.
 I am experienced in and passionate about:

-* Virtual and Augmented Reality
+* Immersive Technologies (VR/AR/MR)
-* Mid-air Interaction
+* Mid-air and spatial Interaction
-* UX Research
+* Human-AI Interaction and Collaboration
 * Human-Centered Data Science